derstolz/async-intrusion/README.md

 <img src="https://i.imgur.com/AIUNI1p.png" />

 # async-snmp-scanner
-A python script to perform an SNMP discovery with a number of parallel threads
+A python script to perform an SNMP discovery with a number of parallel threads on the SNMP agents with versions 1/2 and with a predefined community strings
 <img src="https://i.imgur.com/4vNB4xS.jpg" />
 <img src="https://i.imgur.com/l6JpUIK.jpg" />